ycpcs/fys100-fall2016/labs/lab05.md

 Feel free to copy this into a blank sketch and run it.
 (Apologies to [New Order](https://www.youtube.com/watch?v=VVQfJ5xCpuY).)

+## Using FunWithSound

+The [FunWithSound reference](https://github.com/daveho/FunWithSound/wiki/Reference) documentation has the complete details about how to use the available functions.

 # Your turn

+To finish up, please start your own music composition Processing sketch by following the instructions in the **Getting started** section of [Assignment 4](../assign/assign04.html).
+This should create a sketch called `MusicComposition`.

+Start adding code to create and play rhythms and bass lines to your sketch.

 <!-- vim:set wrap: -->
 <!-- vim:set linebreak: -->